-The net proceeds from the sale of the securities will be received by the selling stockholders.
-We will not receive any of the proceeds from the sale of the securities by the selling stockholders.
-We will receive proceeds from the exercise of the warrants held by certain of the selling stockholders.
+The net proceeds from the sale of the shares of common stock offered will be received by the selling stockholders.
+We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling stockholders but we will receive proceeds from the exercise of the warrants held by the selling stockholders.